Constraints on Atomistic Disorder for Scalable Electron Spin Shuttling

-\emph{Conclusion.}---Overall, we demonstrate for the first time that electron shuttling fidelities degrade markedly with increasing interface roughness in Si--SiGe CB device, with a notable anomaly near the atomic-layer scale.
-This result emerges from a new multiscale simulation framework that combines finite-element electrostatics with atomistic tight-binding simulations, enabling faithful treatment of both micron-scale device geometry and angstrom-scale valley physics.
-Our approach establishes clear quantitative bounds on tolerable disorder, thereby providing practical design guidelines for quantum engineers aiming to scale shuttling architectures.
+Overall, we demonstrate that shuttling fidelities degrade markedly with increasing interface roughness in Si--SiGe CB device, with a notable anomaly near the atomic-layer scale.
+This result emerges from a multiscale simulation framework that notably combines time-dependent finite-element electrostatics with atomistic tight-binding simulations, enabling faithful treatment of both micrometer-scale device geometry and angstrom-scale valley physics.
+Our approach establishes clear quantitative constraints on tolerable disorder, thereby providing practical design guidelines for quantum engineers aiming to scale shuttling architectures.
 While we focused on conventional Si--SiGe heterostructures, our multiscale simulation framework may be extended to emerging CB platforms, notably Si--SiO$_2$ devices, where interface roughness modeling is especially needed, as well as engineered quantum wells that maximize valley splitting, such as wiggle wells~\cite{losert2023practical}.
-Moreover, our framework is general; it naturally extends to other disorder sources, such as Ge concentration gradients~\cite{paquelet2022atomic} and charge defects~\cite{paz2024fdsoi}.
-These directions open the way toward systematic and atomistically-informed strategies to achieve robust and scalable electron shuttling architectures.
+Moreover, our framework is general; it naturally extends to other disorder sources, such as Ge concentration gradients~\cite{paquelet2022atomic}, charge defects~\cite{paz2024fdsoi,ciroth2025numerical}, misfit dislocations~\cite{liu2023strain}, strain induced by metallic gates~\cite{frink2025reducing}, and crosshatch patterns~\cite{albrecht1995surface}.
+Recent work has also investigated spin dephasing in the presence of sparse negatively charged defects~\cite{ciroth2025numerical}; within an extension of our framework, trapping by positively charged defects could in principle be modeled by describing the shuttle-localized and defect-localized electron states (and their tunnel coupling) within the atomistic tight-binding framework, while irreversible capture would additionally require dissipative relaxation processes.
+These directions open the way toward systematic and atomistically-informed strategies to achieve robust and scalable shuttling architectures.

+We gratefully acknowledge financial support from the QSP 015 project within the ``Internet of Things: Quantum Sensors Challenge'' Program (QSP) of the National Research Council (NRC) of Canada.